hpaulkeeler/DetPoisson_MATLAB/README.md

 https://arxiv.org/abs/1810.08672

+An obvious question is whether a determinantally-thinned Poisson point process is *also* a determinantal point process?
+The answer, we believe, is no, but it's from obvious.

 Run the file DemoDetPoisson.m for a demonstration of simulating a determinantally-thinned Poisson point process.
 I also wrote this code in R and in Python, which both have a very similar structure; see

 https://github.com/hpaulkeeler/DetPoisson_R